pencer-io/pencer-io.github.io/_posts/2021-11-24-ctf-htb-intelligence.md

 ## LDAP Dump

 Interesting that this file mentioned a security audit and they are in the process of locking down service accounts.
-A little searching found [this](https://book.hacktricks.xyz/pentesting/pentesting-ldap) from hacktricks.
+A little searching found [this](https://book.hacktricks.xyz/pentesting/pentesting-ldap) from HackTricks.
 I have valid credentials for Ted so looked at [ldapsearch](https://github.com/dirkjanm/ldapdomaindump), which is another tool from Dirk Janm:

 ```sh
 ┌──(root💀kali)-[~/htb/intelligence]